The Jurassic Coast

 The Hive Beach Cafe, Burton Bradstock is an amazing seafood café located directly on the seafront at Chesil Bank. with parking at adjacent National Trust Car-park

 The Watchhouse Cafe, West Bay is another venture of the Hive Beach Café team, and just a ten minute drive away from Old Bidlake, this trendy little beach shack is open every day (weather depending as they really are on the beach!)

-Brassica in the pretty town of Beaminster has quickly established a loyal following since it was opened by award winning chef Cass Titcombe (co founder of The Canteen) in September 2014.
+Brassica in the pretty town of Beaminster has a loyal following since it was opened by award winning chef Cass Titcombe (co founder of The Canteen) in September 2014.
 Fixed Priced Lunch Menus offer amazing value.
 Brassica also run a European influenced Food, Homewares and Bookshop just across the road from their restaurant.